DavidCouronne/gridsome-starter-blog-vuetify/content/posts/gridsome-eslint.md

 While VueJS has the great [Vue Cli](https://cli.vuejs.org/guide/) tool, Gridsome has "not yet" the equivalent.

-To install and configure eElint, we must install our dependencies by hand.
+To install and configure Eslint, we must install our dependencies by hand.

 ## Install dev dependencies